kgsgunpro/projects-using-no-code-ai-tools-/README.md

 ## 📜 License

-These project are not open-source.
+These projects are not open-source.
 All rights reserved © 2025 K GUNASEKHAR .

 You may view and learn from this code for educational or personal purposes only.
 You are not permitted to use, modify, redistribute, or republish any part of this project without written permission from the author.